evandroforks/timetray/README.md

 # TimeTray
-TimeTray displays the current calender week in a system tray -- a feature that Windows still lacks in 2016.
+TimeTray displays the current calender week in a system tray

-## Support me at patreon!
-If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke
+## How to build your own Jar file
+edit TimeTray.java
+rm -rf *.class *.jar
+javac TimeTray.java
+jar -cmf TimeTray.mf TimeTray.jar *.class

+jar tf TimeTray.jar - to see jar contents

+java -jar .\TimeTray.jar - to execute jar file

 ## Install/Usage
 If you don't use the "Download ZIP" option but only want to download _TimeTray.jar_, **don't right-click it in the list (!) but left-click on it and get the "RAW" version**!